 - Two responses from South London and Maudsley NHS Foundation Trust

 Giving options for what the author could do next

 Sometimes issues can't be resolved online.
 Your response can guide what they should do next, by suggesting they contact a named person, go back to the service, or contact their GP.

-- NHS Bolton ask a patient to get in touch
+- Buckinghamshire Healthcare ask a patient to get in touch